 Clubs & organizations: More than 70; Phi Beta Kappa chapter

-Athletics: 30% of all students participate in intercollegiate athletics.
+Athletics: More than 30% of all students participate in intercollegiate athletics.

-Financial aid: 100 percent of students receive some form of achievement-based and/or need-based state, federal, or institutional assistance; 88% of financial need met (on average); $41,587 average award for 2018-19
+Financial aid: 100% of students receive some form of achievement-based and/or need-based state, federal, or institutional assistance.

 Academic consortium: Associated Colleges of the South